akka/akka-management/docs/src/main/paradox/discovery.md

 ### How it works

-DNS discovery can use either A/AAAA records or SRV records.
+DNS discovery will use either A/AAAA records or SRV records depending on whether a `Simple` or `Full` lookup is issued..
 The advantage of SRV records is that they can include a port.
 Container schedulers such as [Kubernetes support both](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
-By default SRV records are used you can override to use A/AAAA records by setting `akka.discovery.akka-dns.lookup-type = ip`

 #### SRV records

-Queries for SRV records also include the service port and weightings e.g.
+`Full` lookups become SRV queries.
+For example:

 ```
 dig srv service.tcp.akka.test